barmalei/zebkit/src/jekyll/docs.layouts.md

 ### Custom layout manager

 If existent layout managers are not enough it is not a big deal to implement a custom one.
-To do it inherit "zebkit.layout.Layout" interface and implement the following two methods:
+To do it inherit __"zebkit.layout.Layout"__ interface and implement the following two methods:

-   * **"calcPreferredSize(target)"** The method has to calculate a target component preferred size basing on its content (usually preferred size of its children component).
+   * **"calcPreferredSize(target)"** The method has to calculate a target component preferred size basing on its content (usually preferred size of its child component).
-   * **"doLayout(target)"** The method orders the target container children components basing on specific rules the manager implements.
+   * **"doLayout(target)"** The method orders the target container child components basing on specific rules the manager implements.

 Let's develop layout manager that orders components along parent component diagonal: